In the beginning

 Shortly after the recording was finished, they began to contact record companies once again.
 Several meetings were held with different record companies and a record label named CMR records was the one who had the best deal.
 In the same time span, Johnny decided to move from Stockholm and the hunt for a new guitarist started once again.
 The choice went for Jonas Edler.

-Keyboard and hair metal
+Keyboard and melodic metal

 We have now reached the year 86.
 The hard rock development with bands like Ratt and Dokken had to conquer the world with a newer sound and appearance.